+Who am I?
 The answer to this question will depend on who you ask.
-I have been described as the crazy old man, the dedicated sports nut and family man who is always planning the next big event.
+I have been described as the crazy old man, the generous softy, the dedicated sports nut and the family man who is always planning the next big event.

-The basics are simple: It’s the year 2015 and I am 60, father to 4 girls, married to a superwoman, lived in Sydney for a quarter of my life, but grew up in Queensland.
-I enjoy all types of exercise but my running career (if you can call it that) has been cut short due to a one of many mountain bike accidents.
+The basics are simple: I’m in my 60’s, father to 4 girls, a ‘Pa Pa” to 2 grandchildren and married to a superwoman.
+I lived in Sydney for a quarter of my life but grew up in Queensland.
+2019, the year of change and my Wife and I moved to the NSW Far North Coast to retire.
+I enjoy all types of exercise but my running career (if you can call it that) has been cut short due to one of many mountain bike accidents.

 I am also an author and art enthusiast.
-I have two published works, both of which are available on Amazon, and a couple of published poems.
-I do a lot of drawings, mostly illustrations for my books, simple stuff really.
+I have two published children’s works, both of which are available on Amazon, a novel (my biography) due to be published this year and a couple of published poems.
+I do a lot of drawings, illustrations for my books, and art therapy – simple stuff really.

-I like to think of myself as a story teller, and I look forward to sharing my days on the road with you on this blog.
+I like to think of myself as a story teller, and Me and PTSD look forward to sharing our journey with you.